Vasanth-1999/Vasanth-1999/README.md

 - 👋 Hi, I’m @ Vasanth M S
 - 👀 I’m interested in improve my skills in software technologies.
 - 🌱 I’m currently learning PG Program "Data Analytics and Data Science".
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate as Data Analyst.
 - 📫 How to reach me by github,linkedin profile.

 <!---